ljk28/MP1/README.md

 The footer has much needed contact information from the location and address to the telephone number.
 This ensures that customers/users have a fall back option.

-> 📝 Note: The <a id="validation">validation</a> section is highlighted in yellow if you wish to go straight there

 ---
 <p style="text-align:center">